Perinaldo

-Perinaldo (Pȓeiñaudu, Preinoud) is a comune (municipality) in the Province of Imperia in the Italian region Liguria, located about 120 km southwest of Genoa and about 30 km west of Imperia.
+Perinaldo (Pȓeiñaudu, Preinoud) is a comune (municipality) in the Province of Imperia in the Italian region of Liguria, located about 120 km southwest of Genoa and about 30 km west of Imperia.

+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").
 It is the birthplace of the 17th-century Italian naturalised French astronomer Giovanni Domenico Cassini.